pognetwork/specification/specification/glossary.md

 # Glossary

+### Nodes

+Nodes are Computers/Servers which run pog's software.
+This software is what makes pog.network possible: anyone is able to create one of these to ensure and verify the safety and accuracy of the network and create consensus.

+### Consensus Mechanism

+Finding consensus essentially means every node agreeing on reality: what transactions happened and when.
+To find out more about pog.network's consensus algorithm, check out [Delegated Proof of Importance](protocol/consensus/dpoi.md).

 ### Delegates / Delegate Nodes

 Delegate Nodes are nodes which are part of the top 128 nodes with the highest online importance score.
 They play a crucial part in the stability of the network by voting on [green adresses](#green-addresses) and by their votes being rebroadcasted by all other nodes.